Downtown Baltimore Focus Areas.

 • 3

-Continued Support of Operation Storefront, for Retail Vitality & Combating Vacancyarrow
+Continued Support of Operation Storefront, for Retail Vitality & Combating Vacancy

 For close to a decade, DPOB has been providing flexible grants to retail businesses that choose to relocate to vacant storefronts in the DMA.
 Recently, DPOB has secured additional funding through the American Rescue Plan Act (ARPA) grants, aimed at increasing both the annual number of supported businesses and the average grant size, now averaging approximately $20,000 per recipient.
 To sustain this initiative, and express its continued support of this critical program, the city plans to continue funding through a combination of Facade Improvement Program Grants and other city funding sources.
 This strategic approach not only revitalizes vacant storefronts but also injects vitality into the downtown core, fostering economic growth, attracting foot traffic, and enhancing the overall vibrancy and appeal of downtown Baltimore for residents and visitors.